ananthsethuraman/tsne/README.md

 The tSNE algorithm depicts the relationship "is close to" with fidelity;
 a map depicts the relationship of "are clustered together" with fidelity.
 Now the phrases "is close to" and "are clustered together" are pretty nearly the same thing.
-So we see that tSNE behaves somewhat like a map.
+We see that tSNE behaves somewhat like a map.

 ## Bringing Probability into the Picture